Greek dances

 Traditional Greek dancing has a primarily social function.
 It brings the community together at key points of the year, such as Easter, the grape harvest or patronal festivals; and at key points in the lives of individuals and families, such as weddings.
 For this reason, tradition frequently dictates a strict order in the arrangement of the dancers, for example, by age.

+A study conducted on children engaging in a dance program involving the performance of various types of traditional Greek dances has demonstrated that it is an effective exercise for strengthening young children’s static and dynamic balance.

 Greek dances are performed also in diaspora Greek communities among international folk dance groups.